 - If handled improperly, a DUI charge can affect your license, your criminal history, time spent in jail, community representation and many other issues with your life.

 The most typical, and frequently used, charge under the DUI statute is alcohol.
 Officers should have extensive training to properly investigate a DUI charge.
 The same goes for your Clayton County attorney.
 They should also have the same training as the officers (or more) to properly represent YOU in court.
 Without an experienced Lawyer, YOU will not be able to properly defend against a Clayton County officer who has not had the proper training and made errors in evaluating YOUR arrest.

 Officers should have training under Standardized Field Sobriety Testing (SFST), or Advanced Roadside Impaired Driving Enforcement (ARIDE) or Drug Recognition Expert (DRE).
 These three different levels of training are provided to officers by the National Highway Traffic and Safety Administration that any investigation into DUI is done properly and assure that citizens are properly arrested.
 Prior to the involvement of the tests crafted by the NHTSA officers would have you recite the alphabet backwards, pick up coins off the floor and do many other tasks that were “unregulated” and not enforceable.

-For a free consultation and evaluation of your Clayton County Driving Under the Influence charges call our firm for Defense crafted by experienced Criminal Defense Attorneys.
-Our Lawyers have the knowledge and skills to properly mount a defense for YOUR case.
+For a FREE consultation and evaluation of your Driving Under the Influence charges call our firm.
+Our lawyers have the knowledge and skills to properly mount a defense for YOUR case.

-Just because you have been charged with a Clayton County DUI does not mean that you have to accept guilt, it means you need to hire a experienced attorney to mount a proper defense for your Driving Under the Influence charges.
+Just because you have been charged with a DUI in Clayton County does not mean that you have to accept guilt.
+It means you need to hire an experienced attorney to mount a proper defense.